Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 The point is that, once the simulation is started:

-- a modification done at tick T will be visible (thanks to read operations) only at the next scheduled tick (ex: T+1)
+- a modification done at tick T will be visible (thanks to read operations) only at the next scheduled tick (e.g. T+1)

 - a given data (i.e. a value associated to a key), provided it was declared as ``mutable``, can be modified during the simulation up to once per tick, otherwise the data exchanger will detect the mismatch (commit inconsistency, up to one writer per key and per tick) and crash on purpose the simulation with a relevant exception